colouring-cities/colouring-core/etl/README.md

 sudo ./filter_transform_mastermap_for_loading.sh /path/to/mastermap_dir
 ```

-Load all building outlines.
+Load all geometries.
 Note: you should ensure that `mastermap_dir` has permissions that will allow the linux `find` command to work without using sudo.

 ```bash
 ./load_geometries.sh /path/to/mastermap_dir